How I Killed Pluto and Why It Had It Coming: Summary

-In 2006, after much tedious argument about the definition of the term planet, the International Astronomical Union schedules a vote that removes Pluto from the list of Solar System planets.
+In 2006, after protracted argument over the definition of the term planet, the International Astronomical Union schedules a vote that removes Pluto from the list of Solar System planets.
 Pluto, Eris and all the objects that Brown's team discovered are renamed dwarf planets.

 Reviews

 Reviews of the book have been generally positive, with James Kennedy of The Wall Street Journal calling the book a "brisk" and "enjoyable ... chronicle" of the tale of the search for new planets and the eventual demotion of Pluto from planetary status.
 Janet Maslin of The New York Times called it a "short, eager-to-please research memoir".